cepedus/cepedus.github.io/src/content/blog/background_tasks.md

 ## Context

 You're building an API and some of your treated requests are expected to incur into a long processing time.
-In order not to timeout yout server, you choose to go with a pattern of the likes: your endpoint has 3 response types
+In order not to timeout your server, you choose to go with a pattern of the likes: your endpoint has 3 response types

 - Result not ready ⏳
 - Here's the result 🫡